IELTS Secrets You Ought To Know - Next Degree Abroad Blog

 The WRITING section

 Essays receive lower grades due to their failure to adequately cover all components of the question.
-When the prompt requests an examination of both pros and cons, addressing only one perspective can negatively impact your evaluation.
-To mitigate this issue, decompose the question into separate elements, highlight or list them during your preparation, and consistently verify that you have addressed each facet with clarity and depth.
+When the prompt requests an "examination of both pros and cons," addressing only one perspective can negatively impact your evaluation.
+To mitigate this issue, decompose the question into separate elements, highlights or list them during your preparation, and consistently verify that you have addressed each facet with clarity and depth.

 Assessors value essays that exhibit logical organization and seamless transitions.
 A Band 7+ essay does not merely concatenate ideas; it organizes them into a coherent framework comprising an introduction, body, and conclusion.
-Employ cohesive devices such as ‘furthermore’ or ‘on the other hand’ judiciously, as over-reliance on linking words may render the writing mechanical and interrupt the overall flow.
+Linking cohesive devices such as "furthermore" or "on the other hand" judiciously, as over-reliance on linking words may render the writing mechanical and interrupt the overall flow.

-The use of sophisticated vocabulary should prioritize precision over ostentation.
-Employing terms such as ‘plethora’ or ‘ameliorate’ inappropriately can lead to misunderstandings.
-It is advisable to select words that accurately convey your message, utilizing subject-specific terminology like ‘carbon footprint’ in discussions about environmental issues, and to familiarize oneself with natural collocations to prevent the formation of a perplexing word salad.
+The use of sophisticated vocabulary closely prioritizes precision over ostentation.
+Employing words such as "plethora" or "ameliorate" inappropriately can lead to misunderstandings.
+It is advisable to select words that accurately convey your message, utilizing subject-specific terminology like "carbon footprint" in discussions about environmental issues, ensuring words feel natural and context-appropriate to prevent the formation of a perplexing "word salad."

 The SPEAKING section

-Proficiency in the IELTS Speaking assessment is not determined by the speed of speech, but rather by the ability to sustain a natural and coherent flow.
+Proficiency in the IELTS Speaking assessment is not determined by the speed of speech but rather by the ability to sustain a natural and constant flow.
 It is entirely acceptable to pause momentarily for thought; however, an overuse of filler words or prolonged silences may adversely affect your score.
-Engage in practice by articulating your thoughts using cue cards and incorporate strategic fillers such as ‘That is an intriguing question…’ to allow yourself additional time.
+Engage in practice by anticipating your thoughts using cue cards and incorporate strategy, fillers such as "That is an interesting question..." to allow yourself additional time.
 It is advisable to steer clear of rehearsed responses, as examiners are adept at identifying them.

 Impressing others does not require the use of obscure or elaborate vocabulary; rather, it is essential to employ a diverse range of words effectively.
-Evaluators value the use of idiomatic expressions, phrasal verbs, and terminology specific to the subject matter.
-Incorporate natural idioms such as ‘It’s a piece of cake’ in appropriate contexts, but refrain from relying on clichéd phrases unless they arise organically.
-Organize vocabulary by themes—such as environment, education, or travel—to ensure confident and pertinent replies.
+Evaluators value the use of idioms in expression, phrasal verbs, and terminology specific to the subject matter.
+Incorporate natural idioms such as "It's a piece of cake" in appropriate contexts, but refrain from relying on cliched phrases unless they arise organically.
+Organize vocabulary by themes—such as environment, education, or travel—to ensure confident and varied replies.

 Exhibiting a diverse array of grammatical structures is essential; however, they should appear natural.
 Overly rehearsed or contrived sentence constructions may negatively impact your evaluation.
-Vary verb tenses according to the context—utilizing present, past, and future tenses, and incorporate conditional phrases such as ‘If I had more time, I would…’.
-Employ passive voice, reported speech, and modal verbs as appropriate to demonstrate your linguistic range while maintaining a natural tone.
+Vary verb tenses according to the context—utilizing present, past, and future tenses, and incorporate conditional phrases such as "If I had more time, I would..."
+Provide passive voice, reported speech, and modal verbs as appropriate to demonstrate your linguistic range while maintaining a natural tone.

-Possessing an accent does not negatively impact your evaluation; however, indistinct pronunciation can.
-Evaluators prioritize the comprehensibility of your speech, which encompasses aspects such as rhythm, stress, and intonation.
-It is advisable to concentrate on highlighting significant words and to rehearse authentic intonation patterns.
+Possessing an accent does not negatively impact your evaluation; however, indistinct pronunciation can hinder an evaluator's comprehension of your speech, which encompasses aspects such as rhythm, stress, and intonation.
+It is advisable to concentrate on highlighting significant words and emphasizing them to facilitate interaction patterns.
 Recording your speech for comparison with native speakers, along with utilizing resources aimed at enhancing clarity and fluency, is recommended.

 Common IELTS misconceptions